nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Track item overlay classes: three classes are defined for various purposes.
 The first is a base class that provides commands and services across Studio and other apps, while other two classes provide support for Playlist Viewer items in Studio 5.0x and 5.1x, respectivley.
 We'll come back to these objects later.
 * App module class: This is the core of not only the app module, but the entire add-on package.
 The app module class (appModules.splstudio.AppModule) is further divided into sections as described in add-on design chapter.

 For Studio's colleagues (Creator and Track Tool), they consist of sections listed above except layer command wrapper, and track item classes are simplified.
 For VT Recorder, because it controls certain internal behaviors of Studio app module when it starts, only the constructor and terminate methods (see below) are provided.
+For Streamer and DSP Engine, encoder specific workarounds are present.

 Let's now tour the lifecycle of the app module object in question: before and during app module initialization, activities performed while the app module is active, death and (until 2018) add-on updates.